As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Donna Murphy for Mame

-With that performance fresh on my mind, as well as the second Broadway revival of La Cage Aux Folles settling in with great notices, I’ve been thinking more and more about Murphy taking on the role of that bohemian aunt.
+With her performance fresh on my mind, as well as the second Broadway revival of La Cage Aux Folles settling in with great notices, I’ve been thinking more and more about Murphy taking on the role of that great bohemian aunt.
 I’m not the only one who has thought so.
 The other night I was talking about this with die hard “Mame-ist” SarahB, who has come up with a grassroots campaign slogan “Murphy for Mame!”

 I went into further detail last September pondering who would be the right actress for the part.
 When you look at our leading ladies, it’s easier to find a Dolly or a Vera, but Mame requires an alchemical element to pull off successfully – that unspeakable star quality that Lansbury brought to NY in 1966.
 She’s funny, sexy, larger-than-life, the belle of the ball; the ideal aunt that we all wish we could have.
 But she’s also got an immense heart, a fiery liberal passion and is well, a borderline alcoholic in an idealized world where that’s just part of the fun.
 All of this is rolled into one strikingly costumed, timeless creation of sheer theatrical joy.
 The shoes are not easy to fill.